MicrosoftDocs/learn/learn-pr/startup/validate-idea/includes/7-summary.md

 Here's a summary of what you learned:

 - You're engaging in business model innovation, so don't even think about writing a 50-page business plan.
-- The value that a product creates for a company's customers can be described with reference to the jobs that it helps customers get done, the pains that it takes away, and the gains that it creates.
+- The value that a product creates for a company's customers can be described by referencing: The jobs that it helps customers get done, the pains that it takes away, and the gains that it creates.
 - The Value Proposition Canvas is a useful tool for designing a value proposition.
 It helps you engage with customers to understand their jobs to be done, pains, and gains, and then create a product that accurately addresses these elements.
 - The Lean Canvas can help you capture assumptions about your business model.
 - The only way to know whether your assumptions are correct is to test them with customers.